 LOCATION: 72 Fremont Pl, Los Angeles, CA 90005

 Toschi shares a sandwhich with his partner William Armstrong, played by Anthony Edwards, at the former Callahan’s Diner in Santa Monica.
 The location actually appears in three separate scenes in the film, with the latter two featuring Toschi meeting with Robert.
 According to information online, some shots were done on a set.
-Callahan’s Diner, formerly located at 1213 Wilshire Blvd, Santa Monica, CA 90403, has long since closed and a different restaurant now operates there.
+Callahan’s Diner has long since closed and the building was being renovated at the time of our visit.

 A time lapse is shown of the construction of the Transamerica Pyramid building.
 This was of course a CGI creation.